Albert Brisbane: Second European period

-In 1877, after his new marriage to Redelia Bates, they relocated to Europe with his children with a view towards the education of the latter.
+In 1877, after his wedding to Redelia Bates, he and Redelia, with children living with him, relocated to Europe with a view towards the education of the children.
 The family traveled the continent for two years before taking up resident in Paris.
 His health in decline and suffering from epilepsy, Brisbane pursued personal intellectual pursuits and tried his hand as an inventor, concentrating in particular on an effort to create an oven which cooked in a vacuum, thereby allowing the baking of bread and pastry without the use of yeast.

 In 1889, the family returned to New York state, ostensibly so that Brisbane could build a prototype of the vacuum oven which he had been attempting to perfect.

 Personal life

 In 1833, Albert returned from Europe with Adele LeBrun, who was alleged to be a countess.
 LeBrun was Catholic, which reportedly bothered his parents, and five years later, she moved back to Italy with their two young children, who historians conclude were probably Albert's; however, no record of marriage between the two has been located.
-One of these children was Charles Fourier Brisbane (1834-1867) whom Albert brought back to the US from Europe in 1851.
+One of these children was Charles Fourier Brisbane (1834–1867) whom Albert brought back to the US from Europe in 1851.